Live cinema dance - the mobile camera

 The meeting between an abstract language, such as dance and music, with a story telling form of art, such as cinema, invites a new challenge in the creation of a new form of art:

 Imagine you watch a movie, but the movie is being created in front of your eyes through the utilization of filming technologies, audial – visual cinematographic approach, and the utilization of the moving body as a landscape, and as a carrier of history and memory.
 Here, the viewer is becoming organically, not only a spectator, but a living participant in the movie.

 This freedom allows the artist to present work as a fully live and interactive performance, creating immersive, three dimensional works that are very different to a traditional cinema experience, whilst proposing a cutting edge approach to theatre and dance.

 THE MOBILE CAMERA:

 Choreographer Dorit Weintal created the films Washing Machine, Corridor and the live cinema production Donna Nel Presente, utilizing only a mobile camera.
 The immediacy of this camera allows to produce with a certain flexibility, and it is a useful equipment for challenging terrain like steep landscapes as well as corporeal landscapes.

-Faido company proposes a laboratory workshop, open to the public, i.e., dancers, professional performers, and whoever has a cinematograhic ambition, and is interested in exploring this new form of art.
+For: dancers, professional performers, and whoever has a cinematograhic ambition, and is interested in exploring this form of art.

 Faido will introduce you to the choreography of the camera: Where does the camera take over from the dancer and how do you create a dynamic film?

-During the laboratory we will explore the synergy between the work of a choreographer and a cinema director:
+We will explore the synergy between the work of a choreographer, dancer and a cinema director:

 How to research a theme and bring it to a story through the movement of the camera, through the body, and eventually through the simultaneous interaction between the different forms.